Skakarla2023/Java_Tutorial/README.md

 ## 🛠 Requirements

 - JDK 8 or above
-- Any IDE or terminal (VS Code, IntelliJ, Eclipse, etc.)
+- Any IDE or terminal (VS Code, STS, IntelliJ, Eclipse, etc.)

 ## ▶️ How to Run